Stift Lilienfeld in Lower Austria

 You best get to know Stift Lilienfeld on a guided tour.
 That's the only way you can get into all public spaces.

 Guides daily from 8 - 11 watch and 14 - 16.30 watch

 We spend the night in the guest wing of the monastery.
 There are rooms with private shower and rooms with sanitary facilities in the corridor.
 Breakfast is served together.
 Lunch and dinner you can not in the monastery Lilienfeld.
 We drove to it with the chairlift to Klosteralm on the Muckenkogel, Lilienfeld's local mountain.
 Hiking in Austria is fun here.

-Arrival by plane, bus or train*.
+For example, book your journey by flight, bus or train*.
 The nearest airport is Vienna.
-From there you travel by car.
+From there you then travel by car.
 Travel time from Vienna to Lilienfeld is about 1 hour.
-Of Munich one drives 4 hours, from Salzburg sowie von Graz about 2,5 hours.
+From Munich one drives 4 hours, from Salzburg sowie von Graz about 2,5 hours.

-Book yours here Accommodation* in Lilienfeld.
+For example, book yours here Accommodation* in Lilienfeld.
 It is also possible to stay overnight in the monastery.
-Registration via this email: email@example.com
+Register via this email: firstname.lastname@example.org